On mapping class groups and their TQFT representations: Universal pairings and TQFTs

 \begin{theorem}[\cite{KT}] When $M=S^{4k-1}$, $k\geq 2$, or $M=S^3\times S^m$, $m\geq 1$, then the universal pairing $\langle \;, \;\rangle_M$ is not positive definite and moreover there exist non-diffeomorphic orientable manifolds $N_1,N_2$ with boundary $M$, which can be chosen simply connected when $\dim M\neq 4$, such that:

 \end{theorem}

 On the other hand, Barden (\cite{Barden} has shown that simply connected smooth 5-manifolds are classified by their second homology and the $i$-invariant which is the maximal $r$ for which the second Stiefel-Whitney class $w_2(M)\in H^2(M;\Z/2\Z)$ admits a lift to a class in $H^2(M;\Z/2^r\Z)$.
-Vanishing of cohomology operations can be detected by means of specific TQFTs, the so-called called Dijkgraaf-Witten invariants coming from spaces with finite total homotopy.
-By using such topological invariants Kreck and Teichner showed that: \begin{theorem}[\cite{KT}] Unitary TQFTs detect the homology and the $i$-invariant and in particular they distinguish simply connected closed oriented 5-manifolds.
+Krek and Teichner showed that vanishing of cohomology operations can be detected by means of specific TQFTs, the so-called called Dijkgraaf-Witten invariants coming from spaces with finite total homotopy (see \cite{KT}) and consequently we have that: \begin{theorem}[\cite{KT}] Unitary TQFTs detect the homology and the $i$-invariant and in particular they distinguish simply connected closed oriented 5-manifolds.
 Therefore, the universal pairing $\langle \;, \;\rangle_{S^4}$ is positive when restricted to simply connected 5-manifolds. \end{theorem}

 The remaining dimension 3 seems the most challenging case.
 Eventually Calegari, Freedman and Walker gave a positive answer in dimension 3, in full generality:

 \begin{theorem}[\cite{CFW}] For all closed oriented surfaces $S$ the universal pairing $\langle \;, \;\rangle_S$ is positive definite. \end{theorem}